sd1p/Zeotap/Readme.md

 1. **Daily Weather Summary**:
    - Calculate daily aggregates for average temperature, maximum temperature, minimum temperature, and dominant weather condition.
    - Store daily summaries in a database.
-   - Cron jobs are used for the retrieval of weather data and aggregation at midnight.
+   - Cron jobs retrieve weather data and perform aggregation at midnight.

 2. **Alerting Thresholds**:
    - Define user-configurable thresholds for temperature or specific weather conditions.
    - Trigger alerts if thresholds are breached.

+#### Technologies Used

+- **Backend**: FastAPI for high-performance API development.
+- **Frontend**: React for an interactive user interface.

+#### Design Choices

+- Fast API is used for simplicity.
+- Cronjobs are used to fetch weather data and calculate daily summaries.
+- Fetching weather data is done using the OpenWeatherMap API every 5 minutes.
+- Daily summaries are calculated at midnight (24h) and stored in the database.
+- Alerts are triggered when the current weather data breaches temperature thresholds.

+---

 ## Build Instructions